 7. Ski instructor

 You can work as a ski instructor across the United States or abroad in places such as New Zealand, Chile, and France.
-But the minimum standards for ski instruction certification, determined by the International Ski Instructors Association (ISIA), vary by country.
+The minimum standards for ski instruction certification, determined by the International Ski Instructors Association (ISIA), vary by country.

-When it comes to travel careers, ski instructors aren’t particularly well-compensated, but most don’t do it for the money—free and discounted lift tickets and reporting daily to the slopes is payment enough.
+When it comes to travel careers, ski instructors aren’t particularly well-compensated, but most don’t do it for the money.
+Instead, free and discounted lift tickets and reporting daily to the slopes is payment enough, and many jobs include housing.

 To see what kind of ski instructor positions are currently available at resorts around the world, comb through country-specific job boards like Cool Works (for the United States) and the New Zealand Snowsports Instructors Alliance.
 Résumé boosters to help you stand out include first aid training and avalanche safety training.